SystemFw/blog/content/staging/paxos-failures.md

 **Phase 2**:
 1. The writer selects a value `v` to write to the WOR.
 If any of the `promise` replies contain a previously `accept`ed proposal, it needs to select that value.
 If there's more than one, it needs to select the one associated with the highest proposal number

+Qs:
+- why 2 phases
+- why majority and not just one or all of them
+- what are these rules about greater proposal numbers
+- why does the writer have to choose an existing value and not its own
+- why are there more than one such values if it's a wor?